 I’ve been home since St. Patrick’s Day, how’s that for irony?
 In the 231 days I’ve been home, I realized the glass wasn’t empty or half full.
 Good things happened along the way.
 You just had to be paying attention.

 In the past 231 days, I noticed:

-I Enjoyed Spending Time With My Son — This may run counter to my last two blog posts.
-I’ve written about remote learning with an overactive five-year-old with a short attention span as he ran, bounced, and climbed the walls like he had three Red Bulls for breakfast.
+I Enjoyed Spending Time With My Son — I’ve written about remote learning with an overactive five-year-old with a short attention span as he ran, bounced, and climbed the walls like he had three Red Bulls for breakfast.
 It’s been enough to make me reach for my emotional-support bourbon.

 The benefit of spending the past months with my son Cristian, is I’ve seen his growth and development in real-time.
 He now dresses himself, is potty trained, and speaks more clearly.
 Sitting next to him during class time and therapy sessions showed me how smart he is and gave me a glimpse of his playful personality.